Islamic Azad University, Khomeyni Shahr Branch

 The Islamic Azad University, Khomeyni Shahr Branch (Also written Khomeynishahr, Khomeyni-Shahr, Khomeini-Shahr) (IAUKHSH) is a branch of the Islamic Azad University and is located in Khomeyni Shahr, the north western zone of Isfahan, the cultural capital of Iran.
 It was established 17 May 1988.
 The university serves more than 9000 students at undergraduate and postgraduate levels.
 It has 530 full and part-time faculty members carrying out education and research in different fields.
-Due to its geographical location which borders one of the best state universities of Iran, i.e. Isfahan University of Technology, it has made an astonishing opportunity for the students to study in different areas.
-The admission to university is based on entrance examination and the admission rate is 10%.
-With over twenty five years of service, this university is now one of the most prominent centers in Isfahan Province and one of the most distinguished ones in higher education in Iran, and with its precise and professional management in a 20-year strategic framework in different research, scientific, cultural and educational fields, it has gained a lot of domestic and foreign recognition.
-Iaukhsh has been seen in some national and international events and has achieved many considerable awards such as Khwarizmi award in 2009, IMAV 2010 and 2011.
+Due to its geographical location which borders Isfahan University of Technology, it has made an opportunity for the students to study in different areas.
+The admission to university is based on entrance examination and the admission rate was 10% in 2018.

 Academics

 Academic campus

 IAUKHSH campus is one of the largest university campus in the Middle East located in Khomeyni Shahr, Isfahan, occupying about 173 acres (700,000 m2) in the city of Khomeyni Shahr in the pleasant touristic province of Isfahan.
 The largest academic library of Iran is located on this campus.